 It’s why we started to distinguish between the Consumer Internet of Things and the Industrial Internet of Things.
 It’s also why some prefer terms such as the Internet of Everything, and in an industrial context, simply the Industrial Internet.

-Regardless of how we call it, the Internet of Things 2.0 reality is about an Internet of Things that is put in the context of related technologies, processes, people, benefits, outcomes and massive real-life opportunities, rather than just the technology and device aspect.
+Regardless of how we call it, the Internet of Things 2.0 reality is about an Internet of Transformation that is put in the context of related technologies, processes, people, benefits, outcomes and massive real-life opportunities, rather than just the technology and device aspect.

 The hyper-connected world: leveraging connected knowledge at scale for optimization, innovation and human purpose

 Internet of Things 2.0 in the end leads to an even more hyper-connected world where eventually the term Internet of Things will disappear or be used like we use the term Internet today: as a given, a new normal, a bit like electricity.
 That’s when it will be the Internet of Transformation although no one will really call it like that.

 In order to connect the dots and realize the benefits of this hyper-connected world it’s important to see the Internet of Things puzzle, the various pieces of that puzzle, why we want to complete it to start with, and what is needed to put the puzzle in a safe, valuable and broader perspective.

 As usual, this requires a high-level understanding, an understanding of how the Internet of Things fits in the scope of digital transformation and various related digital transformation technologies, insights regarding the Internet of Things beyond the “number of connected devices level” and a holistic view of people, purpose, process and actionable information.